Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

 Hyde Park and Chicago

-The University’s neighborhood, Hyde Park, is a vibrant yet relaxed residential community located just seven miles from downtown Chicago.
-More than 65% of University faculty and their families call Hyde Park home.
-With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point, a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues, to the DuSable Museum of African American History.
+The University’s neighborhood, Hyde Park, is a vibrant yet relaxed residential community located just sevenmiles from downtown Chicago.
+Nearly 60% of the faculty and theirfamilies call Hyde Park home.
+With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point—a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues—to the DuSable Museumof African American History.
 Because of its close proximity to UChicago’s many educational resources, Hyde Park is home to a community whose common bond is a shared passion for invigorating intellectual discussion.

-Successful UChicago applicants will have succeeded in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
+Successful UChicago applicants will have a record of achievement in a wide variety of challenging high school courses and will have impressive recommendation letters, essays, and extracurricular activities.
+Applicants must submit the Coalition Application or the Common Application and the University of Chicago Supplement, which includes an additional extended essay and one short-essay question.
+Applicants may self-submit their transcripts, and our test-optional policy allows students to decide what information best represents their skills and college readiness.
+Applicants also have the option to submit a two-minute video introduction in lieu of the traditional college interview.
+(Interviews are no longer part of our application process.)
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
-Interviews are optional.